Calculating running expenses

 Here are some methods that are commonly used to calculate home-based business additional running expenses.

-• the floor area is often the most appropriate way to work out some of your running expenses if you have a dedicated area set aside for business which qualifies as a place of business.
+• is often the most appropriate way to work out some of your running expenses if you have a dedicated area set aside for business which qualifies as a place of business.

 • Actual cost method